 You’ll also want to consider whether your student loan will be applicable toward some of your education-related living expenses like room and board.
 You won’t be able to devote time to your studies if your living expenses aren’t taken care of.
 While your student loans shouldn’t be treated like free money to spend on anything, they should give you the support you need to fulfill your educational requirements.

 Having a low interest rate on a loan can make the difference of hundreds or even thousands of dollars in terms of your repayment costs.
 Play around with a loan calculator to get an idea of how different interest rates can affect the amount of money you end up spending.
 You can compare your potential lender’s rates with the national averages in order to understand how competitive their offer is.
 Another factor to consider is whether there are application fees involved.
 These are also sometimes known as origination fees.
-Some loans, such as the Ascent Cosigned Loan, waive application fees altogether, which can be a big advantage when considering what loan may be right for your needs.
+Some loans, such as cosigned student loans, waive application fees altogether, which can be a big advantage when considering what loan may be right for your needs.

 In addition to having competitive rates, you’ll want to explore some of the other options and benefits available with your prospective lender.
 Some of the most important factors in choosing a loan are the available repayment options.
 You may come across terms such as “interest-only,” “minimum” and “deferred” repayment plans.
 Be sure to reach out to your potential loan provider in order to understand what these different options are.
 Checking out some repayment examples can help you get a better idea of what your repayment path may look like.

 If you opt for a loan that requires a cosigner, you may want to consider a plan that allows you to release your cosigner after a certain amount of time.
 This can give you increased independence and allow you to build credit as you make on-time payments.